Human and labour rights violations

 “many jobs in agriculture do not ensure decent levels of income and sustainable livelihoods; agricultural workers are among the groups with the highest incidence of poverty in many countries”.

 In the production of cocoa, for example, the lack of a living income is a common issue.
 While this is increasingly being acknowledged both by cocoa traders and manufacturers, very few cocoa farmers are currently earning an income that comes even close to a living income and many continue to earn less than the international poverty line of USD 1.90 per day.
 Despite making promises about reducing poverty of small-scale farmers, even the most powerful cocoa traders such as Cargill and Olam have failed to make significant steps towards ensuring farmers along their supply chains earn a living income.
 This was confirmed in a 2019 report by US-based NGO Mighty Earth which analysed company commitments on living income, amongst other issues.
-The report concluded that not a single cocoa trader scored well and ECOM Agroindustrial, Cargill and Olam continued to demonstrate a complete lack of policy, or poor policies, relating to a living income.
+The report concluded that neither ECOM, nor Cargill or Olam have so far taken any effective measures or changed their business practices to ensure living incomes.

 The authors of the report call this a modern system of slavery and they are not alone in doing so.
-The Brazilian Ministry of Labour and Employment itself has put Cutrale on their “dirty list” of slave labour.
-Brazil launched an anti-slavery strategy in the mid-1990s and since then authorities have been carrying out raids and engaging in a ‘name-and-shame’ strategy towards companies that have been found to be engaged in slave labour.
-Prosecutors in the state of São Paulo say they have investigated Cutrale’s labour practices 286 times over the past decade, compared to 71 times for Louis Dreyfus and 50 times for Citrosuco, the other two big orange juice traders.
-Some probes have also resulted in lawsuits and others in settlements.
+The Brazilian Ministry of Labour and Employment itself put Cutrale on their “dirty list” of slave labour.
+Brazil launched an anti-slavery strategy in the mid-1990s.
+Until the lates revision of the labour code in 2017, authorities regularly carried out raids and engaged in a ‘name-and-shame’ strategy towards companies that had been found to be engaged in slave labour.
+Investigations concerning forced labour were conducted involving all three large orange juice traders (Cutrale, LDC, Citrosuco).
+Some probes resulted in lawsuits and others in fines and compensation.
 For example, in March 2014 a tribunal ordered Cutrale and two other companies to pay 113 million Reais (USD 43 million) in penalties and to stop irregular subcontracting of orange pickers.

 Forced labour is also an endemic problem in the cotton fields of Central Asia.
 The forced mobilisation of workers in both Uzbekistan and Turkmenistan is a leftover from Soviet times.
 In both countries, currently run by authoritarian regimes cotton sales make up a significant part of their export earnings and their governments send employees of state-run companies into the fields during harvest season.
 Although officially “pick or pay,” given an unemployment rate of up to 50% in Turkmenistan, many employees do not dare to resist or cannot afford to pay their way of the labour.
 Nevertheless, Swiss-based cotton trader Reinhart trades cotton harvested in Turkmenistan.
 ECOM Agroindustrial closed its Turkmen office in 2017; up until then, however, also bought cotton harvested in the country.